Duct (flow): Commercial inspection

 In commercial settings, regular inspection of ductwork is recommended by several standards.
 One standard recommends inspecting supply ducts every 1–2 years, return ducts every 1–2 years, and air handling units annually.
 Another recommends visual inspection of internally lined ducts annually Duct cleaning should be based on the results of those inspections.

 Inspections are typically visual, looking for water damage or biological growth.
 When visual inspection needs to be validated numerically, a vacuum test (VT) or deposit thickness test (DTT) can be performed.
 A duct with less than 0.75 mg/100m2 is considered to be clean, per the NADCA standard.
-A Hong Kong standard lists surface deposit limits of 1g/m2 for supply and return ducts and 6g/m2 for exhaust ducts, or a maximum deposit thickness of 60 µm in supply and return ducts, and 180 µm for exhaust ducts.
+A Hong Kong standard lists surface deposit limits of 1g/m2 for supply and return ducts and 6g/m2 for exhaust ducts, or a maximum deposit thickness of 60 μm in supply and return ducts, and 180 μm for exhaust ducts.
 In the UK, CIBSE standard TM26 recommends duct cleaning if measured bacterial content is more than 29 colony forming units (CFU) per 10 cm2; contamination is classified as "low" below 10 CFU/cm2, "medium" at up to 20 CFU/cm2, and "high" when measured above 20 CFU/cm2.

+Grants and tax credits

+As of 2025, there are no widely available federal or state grants or tax credits in the U.S. specifically for home duct cleaning or routine maintenance, though related activities might qualify under broader programs.
+The Weatherization Assistance Program aids low-income households with energy efficiency upgrades like duct sealing, but not cleaning, while the Energy Efficient Home Improvement Credit offers up to $1,200 annually for sealing leaky ducts if it meets energy-saving standards—routine cleaning, however, doesn't qualify.
+General HVAC maintenance lacks direct incentives; however, installing efficient equipment, such as heat pumps, could yield a separate $2,000 credit.

+In Canada, financial support for home duct cleaning and maintenance varies by region and eligibility.
+In Montreal, La Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) offers reimbursements up to $3,897 in 2024 for workers with permanent disabilities from work-related incidents, covering tasks like duct cleaning if they can't perform them due to physical limitations, requiring two quotes for approval.
+For seniors over 70, Revenu Québec’s Tax Credit for Home Support provides relief on labor costs for services including duct cleaning (without disassembly), aimed at reducing maintenance expenses, claimed via Appendix J or advance payments.
+Meanwhile, Repentigny’s green initiative reimburses duct cleaning and reusable filter costs to promote eco-friendly living.